nus-cs2103/website-base/admin/faq-fragment.md

 In {{ course_pair }}, A+ is not given simply based on the final score.
 To get an A+ you should,

-* score enough to get an A
+* score enough to be close to the higher end of the `A` grade band.
-* be considered technically competent by peers and tutor (based on peer evaluations and tutor observations)
+* be considered technically competent by peers and tutor (based on peer evaluations and tutor observations).
-* be considered helpful by peers (based on peer evaluations and tutor observations)
+* be considered helpful by peers (based on peer evaluations and tutor observations).
   * In particular, you are encouraged to be active on the [forum]({{url_forum}}) and give your inputs to ongoing discussions so that other students can benefit from your relatively higher expertise that makes you deserve an A+.
-  * Whenever you can, go out of your way to review PRs created by other team members.
+  * Whenever you can, go out of your way to review pull requests created by other team members.

 </div>